microsoftarchive/OpenGAX/README.md

 In the VSIX manifest file, you must update the reference to GAX from the previous VSIX ID (`Microsoft.Practices.RecipeFramework.VisualStudio` for GAX and `Microsoft.Practices.RecipeFramework.MetaGuidancePackage` for GAT) to the new open source ID.

 See the table above for the correct ID depending on the version of Visual Studio you are targeting.

+### T4 Reference
+The syntax: <#@ assembly name="[assembly strong name|assembly file path]" #>

+Auto included assembly:
+Microsoft.VisualStudio.TextTemplating.1*.dll
+System.dll
+WindowsBase.dll

+Senerio:
+1. Runtime templating: by MS definition, means the preprocessed template, this directive has no effect, use project references.
+2. Design time templating
+The list of assemblies seen by the template is separate from the list of References in the application project.
+3. Runtime templating but no preprocessed, same as 2, regardless of appdomain